 Is your student a College of Business major?
 Explore the Guide for Business Knights & Families

 To view the dates associated with the above policies, as well as many other important dates, students should always be aware of the current Academic Calendar.
-This information is printed in the Schedule Web Guide (distributed at Orientation), or the information can also be found online.
+This information can also be found online.

 Various policies that relate to the registration process, enrollment verification, grades, withdraws, credit hour limits, and anything else related to academics.

 We can help you find what you’re looking for.
-Use the UCF Campus Map to locate your classrooms, labs, housing and nearby parking; find buildings, locations, organizations and more at the University of Central Florida.
+Use the UCF Campus Map to locate your classrooms, labs, housing and nearby parking.
+You can also search by specific buildings, locations, organizations and more.

 Career Services offers students a comprehensive range of services to help them make academic and career decisions today, that will lead to career satisfaction tomorrow.
 Programs and services are available to assist with career planning, employment readiness and graduate school planning.
 Drop in hours and scheduled appointments are available Monday-Friday.